Climate and nature emergency in South Gloucestershire

 We have started a climate emergency community engagement group.
 This is run jointly with CVS South Gloucestershire (Community and Voluntary Services).

-The group is open to everyone in South Gloucestershire.
+The group is open to everyone in South Gloucestershire and meets quarterly.

 You can sign up to our climate change mailing list to get group information.